devtron-labs/devtron/docs/user-guide/creating-application/app-details.md

 1. Select **Applications** from the left navigation pane.
 2. After selecting your configured application, select the **App Details**.
 3. Click **URLs**.
-4. Copy the URL of the ingress.
+4. Copy the URL of the Ingress Host.

 **Note**:
-* The ingress URL will point to the load balancer of your application.
+* The Ingress Host URL will point to the load balancer of your application.
 * You can also view the Service name with the load balancer detail.